United States congressional staff edits to Wikipedia: Norm Coleman

-Later in January 2006, Senator Norm Coleman's chief of staff, Erich Mische, verified that Coleman's staffers had edited his page "to correct inaccuracies and delete information".
+Later in January 2006, Senator Norm Coleman's chief of staff, Erich Mische, denied that Coleman's staffers had edited his page "to correct inaccuracies and delete information".
 Mische stated: "What's to stop someone from writing in that Norm Coleman was 7 feet 10 inches, with green hair and one eye smack dab in the middle of his head?
 That's about as silly as this gets [...]
 When you put 'edia' in there, it makes it sound as if this is a benign, objective piece of information."

 Wikipedia co-founder Jimmy Wales said, "It appears to be a major rewrite of the article to make it more favorable."

 Joe Biden

 The Wikipedia investigation found that Biden staffers had removed and modified descriptions of incidents of alleged plagiarism and had recast discussion of a possible Biden 2008 presidential candidacy in a more favorable light.
 In February 2006, The Washington Post quoted Biden spokesperson Norm Kurz as saying that the changes that were "made to Biden's site by this office were designed to make it more fair and accurate."